Invoicing an Expense

 In most cases, the work doesn’t stop with simply tracking your expenses .
 Sometimes, you might need to spend money out of your pocket while carrying out a job for the client, such as buying raw materials, labor charges or travel expenses.

-If its agreed that such expenses are to be reclaimed from your client , they are referred to as reimbursable expenses.
+If it’s agreed that such expenses are to be reclaimed from your client , they are referred to as reimbursable expenses.
 For instance, if your assignment involves frequent travel, your client might agree to reimburse your fuel charges.
-In such cases, you can record these expenses in Zoho Invoice and invoice your client to get it reimbursed.
+In such cases, you can record these expenses in Zoho Billing and invoice your client to get it.

 Creating and Invoicing a Reimbursable Expense

 Insight: Expenses that have not been marked billable cannot be invoiced to a client.

 This expense can now be converted to an invoice.

 - Select an expense.